Posted by Dr. Richard Ford, Chief Scientist, Forcepoint

 On one hand, an employer has the right and a duty to protect its corporate IP.
 The employer being concerned that an action carries with it a bit more risk is a good thing.
 The trick is what is done with that knowledge.
 One option is to limit that user’s access – but that is essentially penalizing a user for something they haven’t done yet.
 Another approach might be to increase monitoring, so if data is stolen, the company has some form of remediation.
 Finally, one could imagine dynamically and silently encrypting data that is moved off a managed device.
 If that data moves back to another corporate device, it is decrypted, and all is well.
 If it is moved to a personal device, it’s protected and locked up in a nice encrypted package.

 The point here is that context is everything and we must use these analytics in a human-first way.
 Each of the mitigations above works technically, but only one really wins from the human perspective.
 Humans are not predictable, neat streams of 1s and 0s, and shouldn’t be treated as such.
 Analytics that allow us to predict an employee’s likely future cannot be used in a way that disadvantages that employee in the workplace.
 In fact, they should be used to head off potential trouble, mitigating potential damages, and ultimately strengthening the relationship between the company and its employees.

 Sadly, this human-first approach is still in its infancy in the industry.
-While walking the floor in the exhibit halls, I saw a lot of uses for big data, but my fear is – and remains – that these powerful predictive analytics algorithms will end up being deployed based on numbers, not on people.
+While walking the floor in the exhibit halls, I saw a lot of uses for, but my fear is – and remains – that these powerful predictive analytics algorithms will end up being deployed based on numbers, not on people.
 In that world, we all lose.
 The only way forward using predictive analytics responsibly is with a “human first” approach.